composablesys/collabs/docs/src/advanced/initial_values.md

 newText.insert(0, "\n");
 ```

-Observe that the initial value operations are performed by the same user who created the `Collab`, and _not_ any other users.
+Observe that the initial value operations are performed by the same user who created the Collab, and _not_ any other users.
 That way, the operations are only performed once across all collaborators.

 ### Document Creator Operations

-Similar to [`Collab` creator operations](#collab-creator-operations), if entire collaborative _documents_ are created by a specific user, that user can perform operations to set the document's initial state just after creating it, before sharing it with others.
+Similar to [Collab creator operations](#collab-creator-operations), if entire collaborative _documents_ are created by a specific user, that user can perform operations to set the document's initial state just after creating it, before sharing it with others.
 Note that the "user" might be a central server.

 ### Loading a Base State

-Finally, sometimes neither `Collab`s nor documents have a specific creator.
+Finally, sometimes neither Collabs nor documents have a specific creator.
 For example, our [rich text demo](https://github.com/composablesys/collabs/blob/master/demos/apps/rich-text/src/rich_text.ts) features a single document that always exists, with a single [global variable](../guide/initialization.html#global-variable-collabs) `text: CRichText` synced to Quill.

-To the set the initial value of such a document's `Collab`s, you can create an identical "base" saved state on all users, then load that state before performing any operations (but after registering Collabs).
+To the set the initial value of such a document's Collabs, you can create an identical "base" saved state on all users, then load that state before performing any operations (but after registering Collabs).
 For example:

 ```ts
 function makeInitialSave(): Uint8Array {